 The notion of value in RL is closely related to affordances, in that the value function predicts the capabilities of the skill being learned.
 The supervised learning problem of affordance prediction~\citep{ugur2009affordances} can in fact be cast as a special case of value prediction \citep{Sutton2018book, Graves2020affordances}.
 In this section, we construct a skill-centric representation of state derived from skill value functions that captures the affordances of the low-level skills, and empirically show that this representation is effective for high-level planning.

 Given an SMDP $\gM(S, O, R, P, \tau, \gamma)$ with a finite set of $k$ skills $o_i \in O$ trained with sparse outcome rewards and their corresponding value functions $V_{o_i}$, we construct an embedding space $Z$ by stacking these skill value functions.
-This gives us an abstract representation that maps a state $s_t$ to a $k$-dimensional representation $Z(s_t) \coloneqq \left[V_{o_1}(s_t), V_{o_2}(s_t), ... , V_{o_k}(s_t)\right]$, which we call the Value Function Spaces, or \algoName for short.
+This gives us an abstract representation that maps a state $s_t$ to a $k$-dimensional representation $Z(s_t) \coloneqq \left[V_{o_1}(s_t), V_{o_2}(s_t), ... , V_{o_k}(s_t)\right]$, which we call the Value Function Space, or \algoName for short.
 This representation captures \emph{functional information} about the exhaustive set of interactions that the agent can have with the environment by means of executing the skills, and is thus a suitable state abstraction for downstream tasks.

-Figure~\ref{fig:desk_teaser}(a) illustrates the proposed state abstraction for a conceptual desk rearrangement task rollout with eight low-level skills.
-A raw observation, such as an image of the robotic arm and desk, is abstracted by a 8-dimensional tuple of value functions of the available skills.
-This representation captures positional information about the contents of the scene (e.g., both blocks are on the counter and drawer is closed since the corresponding values are $1$ at $t_0$), preconditions for interactions (e.g., both blocks can be lifted since the ``pick'' values are high at $t_0$), and the effects of executing a feasible skill (e.g., the value corresponding to the ``Open Drawer'' skill increases on executing it at $t_1$), making it suitable for high-level planning.
+Figure~\ref{fig:desk_teaser}(a) illustrates the proposed state abstraction for a conceptual desk rearrangement task with eight low-level skills.
+A raw observation, such as an image of the robotic arm and desk, is abstracted by a 8-dimensional tuple of skill value functions.
+This representation captures positional information about the scene (e.g., both blocks are on the counter and drawer is closed since the corresponding values are $1$ at $t_0$), preconditions for interactions (e.g., both blocks can be lifted since the ``Pick'' values are high at $t_0$), and the effects of executing a feasible skill (e.g., the value corresponding to the ``Open Drawer'' skill increases on executing it at $t_1$), making it suitable for high-level planning.

-Since \algoName learns a skill-centric representation of the scene, it is robust to exogenous factors of variation, such as background distractors and appearance of task-irrelevant components of the scene.
+We hypothesize that since \algoName learns a skill-centric representation of the scene, it is robust to exogenous factors of variation, such as background distractors and appearance of task-irrelevant components of the scene.
 This also enables \algoName to generalize to novel environments with the same set of low-level skill, which we demonstrate empirically.
 Figure~\ref{fig:desk_teaser}(b) illustrates this for the desk rearrangement task.
-All configurations shown are \emph{functionally equivalent} -- an open drawer with the red cube in it, blue cylinder on the countertop, empty robot arm -- and can be interacted with identically. \algoName maps these configurations to the same abstract state by ignoring factors like arm pose, task-centric position of objects, color of the desk, or additional objects, which do not affect the low-level skills.
+All configurations shown are \emph{functionally equivalent} and can be interacted with identically.
+Intuitively, \algoName would map these configurations to the same abstract state by ignoring factors like arm pose, color of the desk, or additional objects, which do not affect the low-level skills.